Fairchild Botanic Garden

 Description:

-A very rare and unusual fig from riverbanks of tropical and subtropical Asia.
-Each stem grows only a 2-3 ft tall, but the plant slowly spreads via stolons to form a colony.
-The long, narrow leaves are glossy and are borne in opposite pairs, unlike typical figs. The figs form on the lower parts of the stems, but without pollination they do not ripen or produce seeds.
-Prefers a shady location and moist, well-draining soil.
-It has proven to be an outstanding new landscape plant at Fairchild.
+This rare and unusual fig originates from the riverbanks of tropical and subtropical Asia.
+Each stem grows to only 2-3 feet tall, but the plant gradually spreads by stolons, forming a colony.
+Its long, narrow, glossy leaves grow in opposite pairs, setting it apart from typical figs. The figs develop on the lower parts of the stems but do not ripen or produce seeds without pollination.
+It thrives in shaded locations with moist, well-draining soil, and has proven to be an exceptional new landscape plant at Fairchild.

 Locations